uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 In their view, $10 could not even be enough for one student.

 What do you do about these conflicting points of view?
-Situations like this can be difficult to handle, depending on the situation, the stakeholders and the software you are making.
+Situations like this can make it difficult to handle, depending on the situation, the stakeholders and the software you are making.
 In this case, you need the support from the cafeteria and the teachers for your software to work, but maybe you could negotiate a higher order limit of $20 to try to keep all your stakeholders happy.

 Finally, even if you get everything right during the analysis stage of your project, requirements can change while you’re making the software.